aspnetzero/documents/docs/en/Features-Angular-Tenant-Settings.md

 Each tenant can also enable/disable captcha on user registration and login page for their account.

 Each tenant can also enable/disable session timeout control.
 If it is enable and the user does not provide any input to the site during the timeout period, the modal is turned on.
-If the user still does not provide any input to the site during the modal time out period, user will be log out.
+If the user still does not provide any input to the site during the modal countdown period, user will be log out.

 Also, each tenant can enable/disable cookie consent so ASP.NET Zero shows a cookie consent bar for the users of that tenant to accept cookie policy of the application.